-- 1. The term of office of the Senate and the Rector shall be four years and shall begin on the 1st of September in the year of the elections and shall end on the 31st of August of the year in which the term of office expires. - 2.
+- 1. The term of office of the Senate and the Rector shall be four years and shall begin on 1 September in the year of the elections and shall end on 31 August of the year in which the term of office expires. - 2.
 The term of office of the Electoral College shall be four years and shall expire when the College elects for a new term of office. - 3.
-The election of the Rector and the members of the Senate should take place between the 1st of March and the 31st of May of the fourth and final year of the current term. - 4.
+The election of the Rector and the members of the Senate should take place between 1 March and the 31 May of the fourth and final year of the current term. - 4.
 If the mandate of a member of the collegiate, electoral or rectorate bodies expires during their term of office, a supplementary election shall be held immediately.

-- 1. The mandate of the Rector and the members of the University's collegial and electoral bodies will expire in the event of: - 1) death; - 2) resignation of mandate; - 3) termination of University employment, except for the termination and commencement of employment in connection with the acquisition of pension rights; - 4) taking up a post which shall is prohibited by the Articles of Association or the Act; - 5) graduation from the University or loss of student status; - 6) loss of doctoral status; - 7) other cases provided for by the Act. - 2.
-The mandate of members of the Senate or the University Council shall be revoked by the Rector, and the mandate of the Rector shall be revoked by the Chair of the Electoral College. - 3.
-These Articles of Association concerning elections shall apply mutatis mutandis to the supplementary elections. - 4.
+- 1. The mandate of the Rector and the members of the University's collegial and electoral bodies will expire in the event of: - 1) death; - 2) resignation of mandate; - 3) termination of University employment, except for the termination and commencement of employment in connection with the acquisition of pension rights; - 4) taking up a post which shall is prohibited by the Statutes or the Act; - 5) graduation from the University or loss of student status; - 6) loss of doctoral status; - 7) other cases provided for by the Act. - 2.
+The mandate of members of the Senate or the University Council shall be revoked by the Rector, and the mandate of the Rector shall be revoked by the Chair of the Electoral College. - 2.
+The mandate of members of the Senate, the University Council or an academic council shall be revoked by the Rector and the mandate of the Rector shall be revoked by the Chair of the Electoral College.
+(Amendment enters into force on 1 September 2024) - 3.
+These Statutes concerning elections shall apply mutatis mutandis to the supplementary elections. - 4.
 Supplementary elections to the collegial or electoral bodies shall not be carried out when less than six months are remaining until the end of the term of office, unless, following the expiry of the mandates of a collegiate or electoral body, the number of members shall be insufficient to carry out legislative or statutory tasks. - 5.
 The term of office of the persons elected in supplementary elections shall end on the day of expiry of the term of office of the persons whose mandate has already expired.